-Torry, 1973, p.
+15 Torry, 1973, p.
 394 f.

 The categories of the different dignitaries united in the Ya'a partly overlap with those of the dabéla.
 So one can formulate the hypothesis that the power of the Hayyu, Xallu, etc. is based primarily on their status as dabéla and therefore regard this as a parallel to O'doola and the Rendille dabeel.
 But the power of the Jallaba, at least, seems rather to decrease instead of increase by their promotion from the age grade of the Political Elders to that of dabéla.
-"Once appointed to this office, the incumbent remains in it throughout his life although his authority will substantially diminish when he graduates out of the Xomicha grade."
-Where functionaries, thanks to their status as dabéla, hold a prominent position over other occupants of their office, this prominent positions seems to be ritual rather than political.
-(To separate the ritual from the political in this manner would, among the Rendille, be futile.)
+"Once appointed to this office, the incumbent remains in it throughout his life although his authority will substantially diminish when he graduates out of the Xomicha grade."16 Where functionaries, thanks to their status as dabéla, hold a prominent position over other occupants of their office, this prominent political in this manner would, among the Rendille, be futile.)

 "Hayyu, as long as they are in the Ritual Elder grade, are considered to embody the procreational powers of the phratry.
-For this reason they are referred to as the bulls (Korma) of the tribe, and when important rituals are performed, they are anointed with the blood of sacrificial bull-stock by their subclass mates."
+For this reason they are referred to as the bulls (Korma) of the tribe, and when important rituals are performed, they are anointed with the blood of sacrificial bull-stock by their subclass mates."17

-"The High Xallu from the Dabéla grade of the Yiblo sub-phratry is considered the leader or 'father' of the Ya'a (for as long as he occupies this grade) or the spiritual leader of the whole phratry."
+"The High Xallu from the Dabéla grade of the Yiblo sub-phratry is considered the leader or 'father' of the Ya'a (for as long as he occupies this grade) or the spiritual leader of the whole phratry."18